 Soprano, composer, and interdisciplinary-improviser Nelle J. Anderson (pronounced “nellee”) seeks the nexus of opera, pop, and performance art.

-She recently made her company debut with the Grammy-award winning PARTCH Ensemble as Marilyn Monroe/S in LSD—Huxley’s Last Trip (LeBaron) and co-developed a new experimental musical (BEDROCK with Ivan Cunningham) as an Oracle Egg Resident Artist.
+She recently made her company debut with the Grammy-award winning PARTCH Ensemble as Marilyn Monroe/S in LSD—Huxley’s Last Trip (LeBaron) and co-developed a new experimental musical (BEDROCK with Ivan Cunningham) as an Oracle Egg BROILER Series Resident Artist.
 Other recent roles include Phaino in Kate Soper’s HERE BE SIRENS and Anna 1 in Kurt Weill’s The Seven Deadly Sins.
-She has toured internationally as a baroque opera soloist with Ensemble Caprice, Bach Society of Minnesota, and Early Music Seattle and sung in masterclasses with Leon Botstein, Ari Pelto, and Dawn Upshaw.
+She has toured internationally as a baroque opera soloist with Ensemble Caprice (Juno-award winner), Bach Society of Minnesota, and Early Music Seattle and sung in masterclasses with Leon Botstein, Ari Pelto, and Dawn Upshaw.

 A Fulbright Fellowship 2024 Semifinalist, Ms. Anderson composes solo and large-ensemble performance art pieces as Dialectical Behavior Therapy (DBT), externalizing the singer’s inner monologue, practice-room processes, and spiritual motivations.
 Praised for its “production trickery” and “graceful experimentation,” her debut singer-songwriter album as Soubrette, ANY DEAD COQUETTE (2021), was named “an outstanding experience” by the Recording Artists Guild.

-She holds a BA in Classical Voice Performance with a focus in Written Arts from Bard College and a Performer-Composer MFA from the California Institute of the Arts.
-She is an alumna of the OperaWorks and Oberlin in Italy training programs and a certified Reiki Master, a practice which compels her art-making and voice teaching.
+She holds a Bachelors in Classical Voice Performance with a focus in Written Arts from Bard College, where she was the 2014--2015 Betsy Richards Scholar (Music Major Outstanding in the Liberal Arts), and a Masters of Fine Arts (2022--2024 Dean’s Grant, Performer-Composer) from California Institute of the Arts.
+She is an alumna of the OperaWorks and Oberlin in Italy training programs and a certified Reiki Master, a practice which supplements her voice teaching.

 “Soprano Nelle J. Anderson, who played Marilyn Monroe and Sex in LSD (one of the Love, Sex, Death trio), stunned with her buttery tone.”